speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/monitor.md

 *ula:mem1ffd* | The last byte written to memory control port used by the ZX Spectrum +2A/3; normally addressed at 0x1ffd, hence the name.
 *ula:mem7ffd* | The last byte written to primary memory control port used by the ZX Spectrum 128 and later; normally addressed at 0x7ffd, hence the name.
 *ula:tstates* | The number of tstates since the last interrupt.
 *z80: register name* | The value of the specified register.
 Both 8‐bit registers and 16‐bit register pairs are supported.
 The MEMPTR / WZ hidden register is also supported.
+The (presumable) Q hidden register is also supported.
 *z80:im* | The current interrupt mode of the Z80.
 *z80:iff1* | 1 if the interrupt flip‐flop is currently set, or 0 if it is not set.
 *z80:iff2* | 1 if the interrupt flip‐flop is currently set, or 0 if it is not set.